Program Type

 Requirements

-Students majoring in health studies are required to take six introductory courses and six in-depth courses.
+The health studies major requires 12 courses: six introductory courses and six in-depth courses.
 These courses must be drawn from at least three academic departments.

 Double majors must also complete 12 courses but may count 2 courses from their second major.